Equipment

 Protective Gear:

-MSC Equipment Library:
+MSSC Equipment Library:

-The club maintains a limited selection of protective gear (e.g, shin guards, arm guards, pole guards) and GS suits that are available for season check-out with deposit.
+The club maintains a limited selection of protective gear (e.g, shin guards, arm guards, pole guards) and race suits that are available for season check-out with deposit.
 Submit this online interest form to inquire about available equipment.

 Youth athletes grow quickly.
-It can be a challenge to find equipment that fits well and is appropriate for the type of skiing that an athlete is interested in.
+It can be a challenge to find equipment that fits well and is appropriate for the type of skiing and snowboarding that an athlete is interested in.
 Our families take a lot of different approaches to sourcing their equipment.
 Here are a few resources:

 Seasonal Rentals:

-Alpine Ski Shop in South Burlington offers race stock equipment for lease (by appointment only).
+RACE SKIS - Alpine Ski Shop in South Burlington offers race stock equipment for lease (by appointment only).
 Learn more here.

 Retail Sales:

 There are large number of ski shops in the region.
 Most shops cater to recreational skiers.
-For race skis, boots. and helmets Peak Performance in Killington is a great place to start.
+For alpine race skis, boots. and helmets Peak Performance in Killington is a great place to start.

-Ski Swaps:
+Ski & Snowboard Equipment Swaps:

-The Middlebury Ski Club
+The Middlebury Ski and Snowboard Club

-The Middlebury Ski Club aims to inspire and establish the foundation for lifelong enjoyment of skiing by providing recreational and competitive skiing opportunities that foster skill development, positive social interaction, and personal excellence.
+The Middlebury Ski and Snowboard Club aims to inspire and establish the foundation for lifelong enjoyment of skiing by providing recreational and competitive skiing opportunities that foster skill development, positive social interaction, and personal excellence.

 The Middlebury Ski Club is a non-profit organization based in Middlebury, Vermont, USA.